rneeft/blog/azure-naming-convention.md

 # Naming conventions
 Within Azure, every resource must have a unique name.
-To help with naming I've come up with a pattern that I'm using for my own project.
+It can be helpful to create a naming convention for your Azure resources.
+This will prevent naming issues and will help you finding your resources quicker.
+To help myself I apply the convention below for my project.

-## Default naming pattern
+## Default naming convention

-**DO** apply the following pattern while naming resources:
+**DO** apply the following convention while naming resources:

  AAA-BBB-CCC-DDD-EEE (ex: CHR-MTA-ASP-DEV-WE)